AgoraIO/agora-rtt-server/README.md

 1. **Start the server**

-    In your IDE, **Start debugging** to launch the server.
+    In your IDE, click **Start debugging** to launch the server.
 You see the following message in the terminal:

     ```
     RTT server started on port 80